What is Codec?

-- Get video clips that are recorded using our friend’s gadgets.
+- Receive video clips recorded using our friends' gadgets

-- Transfer videos from other systems, devices to ours etc.
+- Transfer videos from other systems or devices to our own.

-But, typically when any user tries to play external (received) video clips on their computer, they may face one or the other playback issues.
-Sometimes, these video files fail to play properly, at other times they never play at all.
+However, when attempting to play these external video clips on our computers, we frequently encounter playback issues.
+In some cases, the video files fail to play correctly, while in other instances, they don't play at all.

 You can easily get video codec information on your Windows and Mac computers using your own operating system functionalities.
-Just follow these step by step guidance to do so.
+Just follow this step-by-step guide to do so.

 Go to the location where the video file is stored